bsmg/beat-saber-community-wiki/support.md

 if you're reinstalling refer to these:
 [Backing Up Custom Content](#4-1-backing-up-custom-content) [Clean Installation](#clean-installation)
-This seems to happen when upgrading Beat Saber to 0.13 from 0.12 and having mods installed previously, but not to users with clean installs of the game.
+This seems to happen when updating Beat Saber and having mods installed previously, but not to users with clean installs of the game.

 ## Framerate Issues
 ### 2.3 The game is extremely laggy after installing mods